Engin-Boot/capture-behavior-of-a-visit-counter-vigneshprince/needs-facilities.md

   When the facilities manager requests the report of visitor trends

-  Request based on required parameters
+  Request is given based on required parameters

   Then display visitor trends during a week of operation to facilities manager